-Minor regulations Regulations that describe the content, the education components, the testing which programme II is considered to be the guideline for admittance to higher education.
+Minor regulations Regulations that describe the content, the education components, the testing and the completion of a minor.
+The regulations of all minors offered by Fontys which programme II is considered to be the guideline for admittance to higher education.

-Diploma of the Nt2 official state examination in Dutch as a second language, of Nt2 diploma subject.
+Diploma of the Nt2 official state examination in Dutch as a second language, of Nt2 diploma requirements subject.
 A study programme aimed at such an occupation will prepare students to meet the relevant requirements.
 (Section 7.6 of the WHW).

-Occupational The legal requirements to which the practice of a particular profession is requirements related or educational, alongside the study programme.
+Occupational The legal requirements to which the practice of a particular profession is related or educational, alongside the study programme.

-Part-time study A part-time study programme is a study programme whose structure is such programme that the student is able to participate in supplementary activities, either workdemonstrate that they master the competencies of a particular study phase Principle Second phase of a Bachelor's programme.
+A part-time study programme is a study programme whose structure is such Part-time study programme that the student is able to participate in supplementary activities, either workdemonstrate that they master the competencies of a particular study phase .
+Principle

-A collection of evidence, digital or otherwise, with which students can Portfolio
+Portfolio A collection of evidence, digital or otherwise, with which students can